Most business meetings “should” have been an email.

 You can make them feel welcome to engage in a conversation as compared to just texting something over chat.
 Since most will feel conscious about logged conversations, you are not going to receive decent feedback unless the person is extremely confident or extroverted.

-So, keep in mind that the feedback that you’re going to receive over text is definitely not going to be the same with the feedback you could get from meetings.
-Those are some of the critical reasons that you need to do meetings instead of chats because otherwise it’s probably going to be worse.
+So, keep in mind that the feedback that you’re going to receive over text is definitely not going to be the same as the feedback you could get from meetings.
+Those are some of the critical reasons that you need to do meetings instead of chats because otherwise, it’s probably going to be worse.

 But then again, let’s not forget all the rules of why it’s really bad to just organize meetings unless necessary, and why you should avoid meetings most of the time.